JFordAQN/TigerPV/README.md

 # Run PV Calc takes an input driver table for which we have pulled actual account performance data (using # Pull Perf) and assigns predicted driver curve values to each account in the driver table, based on their segmentation.

 # Agg Summary then creates an aggregated table, for use in exporting to excel to perform level adjustments.
-Those level adjustments are fed back to the tool to yield a adjusted predicted curves and final NPV valuation, which can be exported to excel for use in a waterfall view.
+Those level adjustments are fed back to the tool to yield adjusted predicted curves and final NPV valuation, which can be exported to excel for use in a waterfall view.